 Use code HIP15 for 15% off Flex Cup + score FREE shipping!

 Ladies, hear me out… and men just skip this post. 🙃

 Remember that time you got your first period and the thought of using tampons was basically the most intimidating thing ever?

-Now, here I am, 18 months later sharing my life-changing experience & all the reasons you’re missing out. 🙌🏻
+That’s exactly how I originally felt when a good friend recommended I try a menstrual cup, but here I am, 3+ years later sharing my life-changing experience and all the reasons you’re missing out. 🙌🏻

 I get it.
 We’re creatures of habit.

 We tend to stick with what works (i.e. tampons, pads, etc.).
 But what if I told you this little product will be the best switch of your life?!